ZillKhan/xplriot1_examples/README.md

 The files here are mainly overlay files used to override the specific settings for XPLR-IOT-1 when using the nrf5340dk board files.

-Here is also a c-file for defining the default gpio pins etc and setting them to enable the different Ublox modules automatically from ubxlib.
+Here is also a c-file for defining the default gpio pins etc and setting them to enable the different u-blox modules automatically from ubxlib.

 There are some cmake variables you can define for controlling these files.